Get started with Apryse WebViewer SDK in a Svelte Project

 1npm i @pdftron/webviewer

-Create a file called WebViewer.svelte and add the following code.
-This will be our WebViewer component that we use elsewhere in our app.
+1. Create a file within the src folder called src/WebViewer.svelte.
+This will be your WebViewer component that you'll use elsewhere in your app.

 JavaScript